gboehl/dynare/doc/manual/source/the-model-file.rst

 .. command:: model_info ;
              model_info (OPTIONS...);

-    |br| This command provides information about:
+    |br| This command provides information about the model.

+    When used outside the context of the ``block`` option of the ``model`` block`, it will provide a list of predetermined state variables, forward-looking variables, and purely static variables.

+    When used in conjunction with the ``block`` option of the ``model`` block, it displays:

     * The normalization of the model: an endogenous variable is attributed to each equation of the model;